-The Airports Authority's Code of Ethics for Employees and Code of Ethical Responsibilities for Members of the Board of Directors, which are available on the Airports Authority's website, www.mwaa.com, are incorporated into this Manual as if they were expressly set forth.
-In general, these Codes prohibit the solicitation of Gifts and restrict the acceptance of Gifts;2 prohibit employees and members of the Board from using their position for the financial gain of acquaintances or relatives or their own gain; define Substantial Financial Interests and restrict employees and members of the Board from participating in any transaction or matter as to which they have a conflict of interests; and define certain restrictions (including restrictions related to Airports Authority contracting activities) that are applicable to employees following the termination of employment with the Airports Authority and to Board members following the expiration of their term.
+The Airports Authority's Code of Ethics for Employees and Code of Ethics for Members of the Board of Directors, as they may be amended from time to time, which are available on the Airports Authority's website, www.mwaa.com, are incorporated into this Manual as if they were expressly set forth.
+In general, these Codes prohibit the solicitation of Gifts and restrict the acceptance of Gifts;2 prohibit employees and members of the Board from using their position for the financial gain of acquaintances or relatives or their own gain: define Substantial Financial Interests and restrict employees and members of the Board from participating in any transaction or matter as to which they have a conflict of interests; and define certain restrictions (including restrictions related to Airports Authority contracting activities) that are applicable to employees following the termination of employment with the Airports Authority and to Board members following the expiration of their term.